nxskok/pasias/docs/02-reading-in.md

 That
 is to say, very large shipments are more expensive to handle, but not as expensive as you might think.
-<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">This is the same idea that it  costs more to ride the GO bus from UTSC to York U than it does to  ride from UTSC to Scarborough Town, but if you work out how much it  costs per kilometre, the longer journey costs less per km.
+\marginnote{This is the same idea that it  costs more to ride the GO bus from UTSC to York U than it does to  ride from UTSC to Scarborough Town, but if you work out how much it  costs per kilometre, the longer journey costs less per km.
 As of  when I'm writing this, $5.30 for the 7.2 km to Scarborough Town and  $6.75 for the 38 km to York.
-That's quite an economy of scale,  isn't it?</span>
+That's quite an economy of scale,  isn't it?}
 That makes sense with our scatterplot, because the *slope* for larger shipments is less than for smaller shipments.